Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/modify/weight_mix.rst

 .. note::

-   You can view the modified weights in *Weight Paint* mode.
+   You can view the modified weights in Weight Paint Mode.
    This also implies that you will have to disable the *Vertex Weight Mix* modifier if you want to see the original weights of the vertex group you are editing.